hoangsonww/Collabify-Project-Manager/README.md

 | `/api/users/roles`                         | GET            | Get roles associated with the user                        |

 To access the API documentation, you can use the Swagger UI integrated into the application.
 Simply navigate to `/api-docs` in your browser after starting the application.
 This will provide you with a user-friendly interface to explore the available endpoints, their parameters, and expected responses.

+More API endpoints will be added in the future, and the documentation will be updated accordingly.
+The API is designed to be extensible, allowing for easy addition of new features and functionalities as needed.

 ## Getting Started